 10 Back-to-School Health and Safety Tips

-Help keep your child stay safe and healthy on campus and in the classroom with these 10 tips.
+Help keep your child stay safe during the school year with these 10 tips.

-If you haven’t done so already, make sure your children have been seen by their primary care physician within the past year to check their health and discuss any concerns, such as allergies or nutrition.
+If you haven’t done so already, make sure your child has seen their primary care provider for a well-child visit during the past year to check their health and discuss any concerns, such as allergies or nutrition.

-“This is a great chance to talk to your pediatrician about any health changes your child may be experiencing,” says Daniel Lichtmann, MD, pediatrician at Scripps Clinic Carmel Valley.
-“Based on your family and child’s medical history, your physician can also identify and screen for specific health risks unique to your child,” Dr. Lichtmann says.
+“This is a great chance to talk to your pediatrician about any health changes your child may be experiencing,” says Daniel Lichtmann, MD, a pediatrician at Scripps Clinic Carmel Valley.
+“Based on your family and child’s medical history, your physician can also identify and screen for specific health risks unique to your child.”

 2. Keep immunizations current

-Parents are encouraged to keep their children up to date on all their vaccinations.
+Parents are strongly encouraged to keep their children up to date on all their vaccinations to help keep them healthy and well-protected.
+Children who are not protected by vaccines are more likely to get vaccine-preventable diseases.

 “Not only do these vaccines prevent your child from getting a potentially serious illness, but they also go a long way toward eradicating these dangerous diseases,” Dr. Lichtmann says.